Garamantes: Origin and prehistory

-The Garamantes may have descended from Libyco-Berber tribes, Toubou tribes, and Saharan pastoralists, who settled in an area of the Fezzan region by at least 1000 BC.
+The Garamantes may have descended from Libyco-Berber tribes, Toubou tribes, and Saharan pastoralists, who settled in an area of the Fezzan region at least 1000 BC.
 At Takarkori rockshelter, Final Pastoral peoples restructured their society and created burial sites for several hundred individuals that contained non-local, luxury goods and drum-type architecture in 3000 BP, which made way for the development of the Garamantian kingdom.
 Final Pastoral peoples were also in contact with the Garamantes, who later acquired a monopoly on the oasis-based economy of the southern region of Libya.
 People of the Tichitt culture in southeastern Mauritania may have also made domestic architectural and ceramic contributions to the Garamantian culture, possibly due to the presence of Sahelian women in Garamantian society as a result of intermarriage.
 The Garamantes may have been involved in slave raids against the Tichitt culture, possibly using captives as labourers in the Fezzan.
 The practice of 'sacking' women from the south has also been attributed to the Garamantes, as well as to later populations such as the Tuareg and Tebu.